ycrc/ycrc.github.io/docs/clusters-at-yale/index.md

 ## Get Additional Help

-If you have additional questions/comments, please [contact the HPC team](mailto:hpc@yale.edu).
+If you have additional questions/comments, please [contact the YCRC team](mailto:hpc@yale.edu).
 If possible, please include the following information:

 * Your netid
 * Cluster